Published January 12, 2023 • 5 minute read

 The principle under which an insurer that has paid a loss under an insurance policy is entitled to all the rights and remedies belonging to the insured against a third party with respect to any loss covered by the policy.
 (Lee R. Rugg, Couch On Insurance § 222.2, at 222-14 (3d ed.2000))

-Through subrogation, the insurer may effectively step into the position of the insured after a claim has been made to recoup the cost of damages from the party responsible in a court of law.
+Through subrogation, the insurer may step into the position of the insured after a claim has been made to recoup the cost of damages from the party responsible.

-A waiver of subrogation nullifies the insurance carrier’s right to legally pursue a third party to recoup a loss.
+A waiver of subrogation nullifies the insurance carrier’s legal right to seek compensation from a negligent third party to recoup costs from a claim.

-This legal endorsement is often included in construction-related contracts to protect third-party subcontractors from liability—effectively revoking an insurer's right to recover any losses from a claim in which the third party was at fault for damages incurred.
+Waivers of subrogation are often included in construction-related contracts to protect third-party subcontractors from liability—revoking an insurer's right to recover losses from a claim in which the third party was at fault for damages.

-Many subcontractors—especially in construction contracts—will include a waiver of subrogation without malicious intent simply to protect their own liability.
+Many subcontractors—especially in construction contracts—will include this legal endorsement without malicious intent, simply to protect their own liability.
 It is not the responsibility of the subcontractor to inform the insurance company of the waiver.

 For instance, let’s say Cristoff the Contractor purchases a commercial liability insurance policy from Fairweather Insurance Company.
 He then outsources a portion of a construction project to a third-party subcontractor, aptly called Clumsy Crew.

 Before beginning work, Clumsy Crew presents Cristoff with a service contract, which includes a waiver of subrogation provision.
-Cristoff never informs Fairweather Insurance Company of this clause, and Fairweather never reviews the details of the third-party’s contract adequately enough to notice the consequential language in the policy.
+Cristoff never informs Fairweather Insurance Company of this clause, and Fairweather never reviews the details of the third-party’s contract adequately enough to notice this in the policy.

-During construction, Clumsy Crew causes $1 million in damages.
-By law, Fairweather Insurance Company is liable to pay for the damages.
-When it moves to sue Clumsy Crew, they are blocked by a waiver of subrogation, which revokes any rights that Fairweather Insurance Company has to such a claim.
+During construction, Clumsy Crew causes $1 million in damages, and by law, Fairweather Insurance Company is liable to pay for it.
+When the company moves to sue Clumsy Crew, they are blocked by a waiver of subrogation, which revokes any rights Fairweather Insurance Company has to the claim.
 A court of law would likely rule in favor of Clumsy Crew because, in theory, Fairweather was in the most favorable position to protect itself from paying for damages.

-In an alternate—and more thorough—universe, Fairweather Insurance Company performs due diligence prior to work beginning on Cristoff the Contractor's construction project.
-Fairweather notices there's a waiver of subrogation involved and responds by raising Cristoff the Contractor's insurance premium, thus shrinking the amount of risk for their own bottom line in the event of damages incurred by Clumsy Crew.
+In an alternate—and more thorough—universe, Fairweather Insurance Company would performs due diligence before beginning Cristoff the Contractor's construction project.
+Fairweather notices there's a waiver of subrogation involved and responds by raising Cristoff the Contractor's insurance premium—shrinking the amount of risk for their own bottom line in the event of damages incurred by Clumsy Crew.

-In most cases, there will be language in commercial or general liability policies that explicitly prohibits the insured from signing any contracts which revoke or alter the insurer's rights to subrogation.
+In most cases, there will be language in commercial or general liability policies prohibiting the insured from signing contracts that revoke or alter the insurer's rights to subrogation.

-It is possible for companies to add a worker's compensation waiver of subrogation that would protect the business in the event of an employee accident.
+It is also possible for companies to add a workers’ compensation waiver of subrogation that would protect the business in the event of an employee accident.

 While this might seem like a no-brainer, there are several factors to consider with such a decision.

-As a result, it’s likely this score will increase your worker's compensation costs for the next few years the e-mod takes into account the claim, explains an analysis from Wisconsin-based insurance agency McClone.
+As a result, this score will likely increase your workers’ compensation costs for the next few years the e-mod takes into account the claim, explains an analysis from Wisconsin-based insurance agency McClone.

 As is evident by the examples we’ve highlighted, waived subrogations come with several caveats—some of which are favorable to vendors and others, not so much.